Adversarial Graph Disentanglement: Methodology

-For the real-world graph data, the complex relationship between nodes is often represented as a hard binary link (i.e., 0 or 1).
+For real-world graph data, the complex relationship between nodes is often represented as a hard binary link (i.e., 0 or 1).
 Obviously, it is a discrete and simplified form of continuous relationship between nodes, which seriously limits the expressibility of the learned node representation.
 On the other hand, the node representation obtained in the embedding space can in turn be used to reveal the intrinsic relationship between nodes.
 To better characterize the node relationships and further facilitate the learning of node representation, an intuitive way is to refine the originally given graph structure with the embedded node representations~\cite{IDGL}.
 However, such global refinement of the relationships among all nodes without distinction will inevitably lead to some noisy edges, which may further confuse the training of the node representation learning model.
 In addition, it also has scalability problems on large graphs.
-To address these issues, we propose a local structure aware graph refinement as shown in Fig.~\ref{graph_refine} to progressively reveal the latent relationships of nodes, thus to achieve efficient and robust graph refinement.
+To address these issues, we propose a local structure-aware graph refinement as shown in Fig.~\ref{graph_refine} to progressively reveal the latent relationships of nodes, thus achieving efficient and robust graph refinement.

-The key of achieving local structure aware graph refinement is how to obtain a diversified core subset $J_s \subset V$ for local refinement, so as to maintain the global coverage of the graph as much as possible.
+The key to achieving local structure-aware graph refinement is how to obtain a diversified core subset $J_s \subset V$ for local refinement, so as to maintain the global coverage of the graph as much as possible.
 Determinant Point Process (DPP)~\cite{DPP} is a classical algorithm for diversity-preserving sample selection.
 However, the high computational cost of DPP is somewhat the opposite of what we intended.
-Hence, for local structure aware graph refinement, we propose an degree-based node sampling method with good diversity preserving to serve as an efficient approximation of DPP sampling on graph data.
+Hence, for local structure-aware graph refinement, we propose a degree-based node sampling method with good diversity preservation to serve as an efficient approximation of DPP sampling on graph data.